Talking to the public

 Since 2010 we have run a continuous campaign of activity to promote the good work that you do and to highlight to consumers what modern dairy farming is all about.
 Our public facing work spans a wide variety of activity, from providing educational resources for schools at www.foodafactoflife.org.uk and promoting dairy farming actively to the public through our www.thisisdairyfarming.com (TIDF) consumer facing website, to talking to the media and making sure that when there's an issue in the press (think cloning or large farms) that journalists have the facts about dairy farming.

-Visit 'Our Campaign Work' section to find out what's new and how you can I get involved in Discover Dairy?
+Visit ‘Talking to Consumers’ section to find out how you can get involved in Discover Dairy?

 In addition to the campaign, DairyCo provide on-going support for farmers who are either looking to or are already involved with speaking to the general public.
 Whether you are hosting a farm visit for your local schools, the community, exhibiting at an agricultural event or delivering a class room talk we can provide you with the right tools for the job.